Jesse Hamilton

 Jesse Hamilton is an American lawyer and politician in New York City.
 A member of the Democratic Party, he represented the New York State Senate's 20th District, including parts of the Brooklyn neighborhoods of Crown Heights, Brownsville and East Flatbush from 2015 to 2018.
 Hamilton is a former member of the Independent Democratic Conference (IDC), a group of Democratic senators who allied themselves with Senate Republicans.
 Hamilton is the Secretary of the Brooklyn Democratic Party, the official organization of the Democratic Party for Brooklyn.
 He was defeated in the September 2018 Democratic primary election by lawyer Zellnor Myrie.

 Early life

 Hamilton was born and raised in the South Bronx.
-He later moved to Crown Heights, and served on the school board, as president of his block association and as president of the Rosa Parks Independent Democratic Club.
+He later moved to Crown Heights, and served on the school board, as president of his block association and as president of the Rosa Parks Democratic Club.
 He was the Democratic District Leader in the 43rd Assembly District for nearly a decade.
 He also served as counsel for then-Senator Eric Adams of District 20.